raminfp/sanitizers_python_native_module/README.md

 ### How to build
-See wiki[https://github.com/google/sanitizers/wiki/AddressSanitizer] if you are interested in gory details.
+See wiki[https://github.com/google/sanitizers/wiki/AddressSanitizer] if you are interested in details.
 In general, to sanitize just a single module of large app you should compile and link it with `-fsanitize=address` <br />

 ```bash